A Lensing-Band Approach to Spacetime Constraints

 \subsection{On the observation of a lensed emission region}

-In the following~\cref{sec:hybrid-imaging,sec:interferometric-diameter,sec:polarization}, we briefly review three current avenues to observationally extract a lensed emission region from VLBI data.
-In~\cref{sec:concrete-VLBI-input}, we then model a specific lensed emission region with which we obtain the \emph{projected constraints} presented in the remainder of this paper.
+In the following Subsecs.~\ref{sec:hybrid-imaging} to~\ref{sec:polarization}, we briefly review three current avenues to observationally extract a lensed emission region from VLBI data.
+In Subsec.~\ref{sec:concrete-VLBI-input}, we then model a specific lensed emission region with which we obtain the \emph{projected constraints} presented in the remainder of this paper.